 If a team has more than 10 players, the players who did not play in the 1st and 3rd periods must play the 1st 4.5 minutes of the 2nd and 4th periods.
 (12U and up do not require mandatory substitutions in the 1st and 3rd periods.
 They will have open substitutions.
 All players will still be required to play a minimum of 4 minutes in each half.
 Failure to do so will result in game forfeit.)

-Substitutions due to an injury must be cleared with officials and the opposing coach and do not affect the playing time rule.
-The injured player must be allowed to re-enter the game as soon as able at the discretion of the coach and officials.
+Substitutions due to an injury must be cleared with officials and does not affect the playing time rule.
+The injured player must be allowed to re-enter the game as soon as able at the discretion of the officials.

-players,the team must forfeit.
+In order to start the game, both teams MUST have 5 or more players.
+If a team has 4 or less players to start the game,the team must forfeit.

-Fouled out, etc. players may not re-enter the game for any reason, including overtime.fewer
+Fouled out, etc. players may not re-enter the game for any reason, including overtime.
+If a team starts the game with 5 players and during the game they have players that foul out which causes them to have 4 or fewer players, the team can continue to play until all players have fouled out.

-Substitutions in the 2nd and 4th periods and overtime may be done only when the clock has been stopped.

 No substitutions may be made during the 1st and 3rd periods with the exception of injury substitutions or for disqualified players.
 (12U and up do not require mandatory substitutions in the 1st and 3rd periods.
 They will have open substitutions.
 All players will still be required to play a minimum of 4 minutes in each half.
 Failure to do so will result in game forfeit.)

 5. Overtime is considered an extension of the 4th period of the game.
-All substitution rules that apply in the 4th period of the game also apply the overtime period.
+All substitution rules that apply in the 4th period of the game also apply in the overtime period.

 6. If a player fouls out or is injured, and all substitute players have each participated in four periods, then the coach may substitute any player who has not been disqualified without penalty.
 It must be noted in the official score book and clearly communicated to the officials and the opposing coach.

 7. Illegal substitutions will result in a technical foul and all points scored by the illegal player during his illegal time in the game will be removed from the score books.
 Upon completion of the game, the results are final.
-The illegal substitution must be discovered during the course of the game.
+The illegal substitution must be discovered during the course of the game and within the designated period.

 C. Technical Fouls